-After months of speculation, Kim Kardashian officially filed for divorce from Kanye West after six years of marriage on Feb.
-19. Over the past decade, we've witnessed Kim and Kanye's journey as a couple and parents to their four beautiful children — North, 7, Saint, 5, Chicago, 3, and Psalm, 2 — but what went wrong?
+Kim Kardashian filed for divorce from Kanye West after six years of marriage on Feb.
+19, 2021, and on Nov.
+29, 2022, the two reached a settlement.
+Over the past decade, we've witnessed Kim and West's journey as a couple and parents to their four beautiful children — North, Saint, Chicago, and Psalm.

-Kim and Kanye first got together in the spring of 2012 before getting engaged a year later during Kim's 33rd birthday celebration at San Francisco's AT&T Park, now known as Oracle Park.
+Kim and West first got together in the spring of 2012 before getting engaged a year later during Kim's 33rd birthday celebration at San Francisco's AT&T Park, now known as Oracle Park.
 In May 2014, they made things official by tying the knot in an over-the-top wedding in Italy.
-The pair's split is reportedly "amicable," and Kim is asking for joint legal and physical custody of their kids, which Kanye is apparently on board with.
-Kanye appears to be moving on, and is now reportedly dating model Irina Shayk.
+The pair's split was then "amicable," with Kim asking for joint legal and physical custody of their kids, but things have since turned sour.

 West is now reportedly married to Bianca Censori, while Kim was most recently linked to Odell Beckham Jr.